aaronsdevera/aaronsdevera.github.io/_posts/2015-12-09-dailybeehive-automating-word-game-creation.md

 ##### *@dailybeehive Twitter profile, where puzzles are generated daily.*

 ## Free and open-source
 I may continue to tweak the game, and I welcome anyone to [visit the source code on GitHub](https://github.com/aaronsdevera/dailybeehive).
-Currently the dailybeehive stack is designed to update and run everyday; It'll be interesting to see what it turns out, and comapre the playability to gamemaster Longo's work!
+Currently the dailybeehive stack is designed to update and run everyday; It'll be interesting to see what it turns out, and compare the playability to gamemaster Longo's work!